Great Retreat (Serbia): Final stages: the last departures and total evacuees

 The Italians took over most of the Habsburg prisoners, transferring them to the uninhabited island of Asinara, off the coast of Sardinia.
 Nearly 5,000 refugees, mostly women, children, and elderly people, were relocated to Corsica, under the care of the Serbian Relief Fund and the Scottish Women's Military Hospital.

+Vido Island, Corfu, February 1916.
+Corpses of Serbian recruits who died in a single night.

 On 6 February 1916, the Serbian supreme command and Regent Alexander were evacuated to Corfu, where 120,000 evacuees had arrived by 15 February.
 Ten days later, the number reached 135,000.
 An additional 10,000 evacuees were taken to Bizerte, in French Tunisia, around the same time.
 The sick and wounded were transported to the Greek island of Vido to prevent the spread of epidemics.
 By early April, most Serbian troops had been transported to Corfu, Tunisia, or Corsica, while civilians were dispersed among various Allied territories.
 In total, 260,895 individuals were evacuated.

 Aftermath

-Casualties and humanitarian Impact
+Casualties and humanitarian impact

+Serbian freezing to death during the retreat through Albania winter 1915–1916.

 According to official statistics from 1919, 77,455 Serbian soldiers died, while 77,278 went missing.
 The Southern Column suffered the heaviest losses; among the 36,000 young boys ordered to join the retreat, approximately 23,000 perished within a month.

 Of the estimated 220,000 Serbian civilian refugees who set off for the Adriatic coast, only about 60,000 survived.
 Many of those who reached safety were in such a weakened state that thousands died in the weeks following their rescue.
 The rocky composition of the Greek island of Vido made burials difficult, forcing the French to bury thousands at sea.
-More than 5,000 Serbian refugees are believed to have been laid to rest in the Ionian Sea near Vido, a site that became known as The Blue Graveyard (Plava grobnica).
+More than 5,000 Serbian refugees are believed to have been laid to rest in the Ionian Sea near Vido, a site that became known as the Blue Graveyard (Плава гробница).

 Field Marshal Putnik, suffering from illness, was transported to Nice, France for medical treatment, where he died the following year.
 Nearly 5,000 Serbian refugees, primarily women and children, were evacuated to Corsica.
 They were cared for by the Scottish Women's Military Hospital, whose staff had accompanied them throughout the retreat.
 The operation was financed by the Serbian Relief Fund.
 Many of the young boys who survived were later sent to France and Britain for schooling.